MrBetta520/LeetCode-Practices/README.md

 answer[i] == "Fizz" if i is divisible by 3.
 answer[i] == "Buzz" if i is divisible by 5.
 answer[i] == i (as a string) if none of the above conditions are true.

+Reverse String

+Write a function that reverses a string.
+The input string is given as an array of characters s.

+You must do this by modifying the input array in-place with O(1) extra memory.